IlanaFeldman/ST558-Project-2/README.md

 # Predicting the Popularity of Online News
 Collaborative project between Ilana Feldman and Jasmine Wang.

-1. Brief description of the purpose of the repo
+1. Purpose of the repo

-2. List of R packages were used to generate the analysis
+2. A list of R packages used to generate the analyses

    * tidyverse
    * knitr